9 Best Investment Apps in the UK for 2024

 Freetrade

 Freetrade is a fintech firm providing entry-level investment services to customers in the UK.
-Touted as a ‘challenger stockbroker’ upon launch, they recently surpassed the 1.1 million customer mark, cementing their position as a household name in an evolving financial landscape.
+Upon launch, it was Touted as a ‘challenger stockbroker’.
+Recently, it surpassed the 1.1 million customer mark, cementing its position as a household name in an evolving financial landscape.

 Freetrade Account Types: Stocks and shares ISA, SIPP, GIA, Freetrade Plus